asds121/hearthstone-core/PROJECT_SUMMARY.md

 ## Overview

-This is a comprehensive Hearthstone game engine implementation in TypeScript, built based on the provided project documentation.
-The engine follows event-driven architecture and domain-driven design principles.
+This is a comprehensive Hearthstone core implementation in TypeScript, built based on the provided project documentation.
+The core follows event-driven architecture and domain-driven design principles.

 ## Project Structure